 A pivot language is a language into which many documents from all over the world are commonly translated.
 English can serve as a pivot language, although other globally popular pivot languages include German, Arabic, and Russian.
 To translate a document from Farsi to Icelandic, Google Translate will look for documents in both languages that that have been translated into potential pivot languages.
 Then Google can rifle through the pivot language documents, looking for phrases that match the original Farsi document and put together a translation that way.

-So when a Brazillian student writes to a penpal in China, or a Senegalese manufacturer researches potential markets in Indonesia, when Google Translate stands in as the interpreter, the resulting translations could be a patchwork of snippets from a host of sources ranging from international treaties to the novels of Danielle Steele.
+So when a Brazillian student writes to a penpal in China, or a Senegalese manufacturer researches potential markets in Indonesia and Google Translate stands in as the interpreter, the resulting translations could be a patchwork of snippets from a host of sources ranging from international treaties to the novels of Danielle Steele.

 Is That a Fish in Your Ear lives up to its subtitle: Translation and the Meaning of Everything.
 This trove of ideas about language will leave you ruminating for a long time.

-(Note: if you ask Google Translate to render the last sentence above into Vietnamese and then translate it back into English, it will tell you, “This thing very many ideas about the language will for your ruminating in a long time.”)
+(Note: if you ask Google Translate to render the last sentence above into Vietnamese and then translate it back into English, it will tell you, “This thing very many ideas about the language will for your ruminating in a long time.”
+In other words, humans have yet to be fully removed from the translation process.)